🐾 By Breed

 If you share your home with more than one pet, you have several approaches for creating portraits that celebrate the whole family:

 Matching individual portraits: Create a separate portrait of each pet in the same artistic style and display them together as a set.
 This is the cleanest approach visually and the easiest to execute.
-With PawFav, one subscription covers every pet.
+With PawFav, one subscription covers every pet at no additional creation cost.

 Single group portrait: Some Etsy artists specialize in composing multiple pets into one scene.
 This works beautifully when the pets actually interact in real life.
-Expect to pay more for each additional subject.
+Expect to pay 30 to 50 percent more for each additional subject.

 Same style, different poses: Create portraits of the same pet in different poses or of different pets in matching poses.
 Arrange as a grid or salon-style gallery wall.

 Pet and owner together: Many Etsy artists create combined portraits of pets with their owners.
 This makes a particularly meaningful gift.
-AI apps work best when you create the pet portrait separately and pair it with a framed photo of you together.
+AI apps work best when you create the pet portrait separately and pair it with a framed photo of you together for a complementary two-piece display.

 Several customization options can make your breed portrait even more personal: